-Jávea is a charming place.
-A small paradise on Spain’s Costa Blanca, which once you get to know it, you’ll want to repeat again and again.
+Javea is a charming place.
+A small paradise on the Costa Blanca of Spain, that once you get to know it, you will want to repeat it again and again.
 Why does it have so much charm?
 And what makes it so special for camping?
-Here are 5 reasons to go camping in Javea… Once you read them you will want to live this experience!
+Here are 5 reasons to go camping in Jávea… Once you read them, you will want to live this experience!

 Jávea’s climate is the second best microclimate in the world.
-The average annual temperature is between 18 and 22 degrees Celsius.
-This means that winters are quite friendly and summers are not excessively hot.
+With an average annual temperature ranging between 18 and 22 degrees.
+This means that winters are quite mild and summers are not excessively hot.

-The mountainous barrier of the Montgó, is the one that protects the locality from the continental cold of the winter.
-On the other hand, sea winds and easterly breezes soften the summer heat.
+The mountainous barrier of the Montgó, is the one that shelters the locality of the continental cold of the winter.
+On the other hand, the sea winds and easterly breezes soften the summer heat.

-Under these conditions you can camp almost any time of the year.
-You only have to choose.
+Under these conditions you can go camping almost any time of the year.
+You just have to choose.

-When in the same place you find a mountainous formation such as the Montgo and dream coves and beaches, you know that you are in the right place to live great experiences.
+When in the same place you find a mountainous formation like the Montgo and coves and dream beaches, you know you are in the right place to live great experiences.

-Jávea’s coastline consists of coves, beaches, cliffs, islands, caves and capes.
-So much is its natural wealth that it has several protected areas: a Natural Park, a Marine Reserve and 6 microreserves of plants.
+The coastline of Jávea is made up of coves, beaches, cliffs, islands, caves and capes.
+So rich is its natural wealth that it has several protected areas: a Natural Park, a Marine Reserve and 6 micro-vegetable reserves.

-To admire all this beauty, you have 14 viewpoints spread along the coast.
+To admire all this beauty, there are 14 viewpoints scattered along the coast.
 Spectacular!

-One of the things campers love most is contact with nature.
+One of the things that campers love the most, is the contact with nature.
 Hiking will allow you to enjoy the natural landscapes of Jávea.
-Fortunately, there are different established hiking trails – you just have to experience them!
+Fortunately, there are several established hiking tra ils.
+You just have to live them!

-Its beaches and coves are ideal for diving or snorkeling, so wear your masks and discover the fascinating marine world.
-Other activities like kayaking, paddle surfing and many more.
+Its beaches and coves are ideal for scuba diving and snorkeling, so bring your mask and discover the fascinating marine world.
+Other activities such as kayaking, paddle surfing and many more.

 From January to December, Jávea offers a wide variety of traditional and cultural festivals and celebrations.
-During the summer, most of the most popular fiestas are celebrated, such as Fogueres de Sant Joan, Nit dels Focs (June) and los Moros y Cristianos (July).
+During the summer most of the most popular festivals are celebrated such as Fogueres de Sant Joan, Nit dels Focs (June) and the Moors and Christians (July).

 Xábia has an admirable gastronomic tradition.
-Many critics consider it one of the largest gastronomic cities in Spain.
-This city combines its traditional flavours, such as its rice dishes, with the influence of foreign cuisine.
+Many critics consider it one of the greatest gastronomic cities in Spain.
+This city combines its traditional flavors such as its rice dishes, with the influence of foreign cuisine.
 Sensational!